 Platform dependency: Just as pubs have been burned by platform reliance on Google search or Facebook social, an Acceptable-Ads-Only approach means perpetual payments to fund ongoing adblock innovation.
 If you stop paying, the ads stop showing.
 Thus, owning and growing direct visitor relationships puts the publisher in greater control of their future.
 Further, the Acceptable Ads program generates revenues that funds further adblock innovation and marketing, impacting publishers long-term.

 Avoid Either/Or Mindset: Some anti-adblock platforms may present solutions as an either/or choice between whitelisting vs reinsertion.
 In fact, the answer is “BOTH”.
 There are many innovations and opportunities for publishers to build new revenues and visitor loyalty.
 Acceptable Ads provide part of the solution for adblock users, but should be leveraged in combination with other offers that can provide revenue diversification, reliability, and higher average revenue per visitor (ARPV).
-In reality, adblocking visitors are so diverse that optimal revenue growth comes from offering all of the above: ad-lite, whitelisting, subscriptions and more.
+In reality, adblocking visitors are so diverse that optimal revenue growth comes from offering all of the above: ad-lite, whitelisting, paid subscriptions and more.

 For publishers curious to test drive Acceptable Ads for their adblocking visitors, Admiral can quickly measure adblock losses (for free) and set up a consent-based ad-lite experience that meets all three major ad quality standards: Coalition for Better Ads, Acceptable Ads, and IAB LEAN Ads.
 Get started for free.